This is my (slight) adaptation of this recipe from the Sainsbury’s Little Ones recipe site.

 Shape the mixture into small balls (about 3cm in diameter) and place on the prepared baking tray.

-Bake for 20 minutes until the falafels turn a golden colour.
+Bake for 20 minutes until the falafels turn a light golden colour.

 Transfer to a rack to cool.